Starting price: $999

 The iPhone 14 Pro sports a stainless steel frame with a matte finish on the back glass — which is now removable for easier (but not cheaper) repairs.
 Apple’s Ceramic Shield coats the screen, providing extra durability.
 The phone clocks in at 7.3 ounces, a noticeable heft for such a diminutive device.
 And like the iPhone 13 Pro, the iPhone 14 Pro’s massive camera bump ensures that it does not lay level on a flat surface.
 This means the phone wobbles if you try to use it while it’s sitting on a table or counter.
-An iPhone 14 case may help with this.
+One of the best iPhone 14 Pro cases may help with this.

 I’m still not a fan of the squared off edges first introduced on the iPhone 12, but this isn’t the iPhone 14 Pro Max.
 The iPhone 14 Pro’s more manageable size makes those sharp corners less cumbersome.
 The lighter weight also helps it not dig into your palm.

 I like the iPhone 14 Pro’s new front design, despite my lack of enthusiasm for the same-y back.
 Apple takes a while to change things up, but this is the third generation of the squared-off look, which is less ergonomic than a curved back.
 I hope the iPhone 15 goes back to that design, but for now, the iPhone 14 Pro is more of the same in most respects.
 I just love the death of the notch.